Education in the Philippines during Spanish rule: The early period

-In 1610,Tomas Pinpin a Filipino printer, writer and publisher, who is sometimes referred as the "Patriarch of Filipino Printing", wrote his famous Librong Pagaaralan nang manga Tagalog nang Uicang Castilla, that was meant to help Filipinos learn the Spanish language.
+In 1610, Tomas Pinpin a Filipino printer, writer and publisher, who is sometimes referred as the "Patriarch of Filipino Printing", wrote his famous Librong Pagaaralan nang manga Tagalog nang Uicang Castilla, that was meant to help Filipinos learn the Spanish language.
 The prologue read:

 There were also Latin schools where that language was taught together with some Spanish, since it was a mandatory requirement for the study of philosophy, theology and jurisprudence in schools like the University of Santo Tomás, run by the Dominicans.
-The Philippine priests and lawyers of that time, with the exception of the sons and daughters of Spaniards, Principalías and Ladinos, knew Latin perfectly well because the educational system was wholly religious.
+The Philippine priests and lawyers of that time, with the exception of the sons and daughters of Spaniards, principales and criollos (Latin Americans), knew Latin perfectly well because the educational system was wholly religious.

 The friars also opened many medical and pharmaceutical schools.
 The study of pharmacy consisted of a preparatory course with subjects in natural history and general chemistry and five years of studies in subjects such as pharmaceutical operations at the school of pharmacy.
-At the end of this period, the degree of Bachiller en Farmacia was granted.
+At the end of a 2-year period from commencement, the degree of Bachiller de Ciencia en Farmacía was granted.

 By the end of the 16th century, several religious orders had established charity hospitals all over the archipelago and provided the bulk of this public service.
-These hospitals also became the setting for rudimentary scientific research work on pharmacy and medicine, focusing mostly on the problems of infectious diseases.
+These hospitals also became the setting for rudimentary scientific research work on pharmacy and medicine, focusing mostly on the problems of infectious tropical diseases.
 Several Spanish missionaries catalogued hundreds of Philippine plants with medicinal properties.
 The Manual de Medicinas Caseras..., written by Father Fernando de Santa María, first published in 1763, became so sought after that it was reprinted on several editions by 1885.

 Colegio de Santa Potenciana was the first school and college for girls that opened in the Philippines, in 1589.
 It was followed by another school for women, Colegio de Santa Isabel, that opened in 1632.
 Other Schools and Colleges for girls were Santa Catalina, Santa Rosa, La Concordia, etc. Several religious congregations also established schools for orphaned girls who could not educate themselves.